In the Privacy settings tab, you can set the default permission level for all website visitors and configure profile sharing between domains.

 Domain groups and conversion URLs

-When adding domains to a domain group, keep the following in mind: if the Conversion URL for an interaction leads to a URL in a domain that is in a different domain group than the one in which the interaction or optimizer is running, no conversion will be counted.
-A conversion is only counted when the Conversion URL is in a domain that is in the same domain group as the domain to which the interaction or optimizer belongs.
+When adding domains to a domain group, keep the following in mind: if the Conversion URL for a dialogue interaction leads to a URL in a domain that is in a different domain group than the one in which the dialogue or optimizer is running, no conversion will be counted.
+A conversion is only counted when the Conversion URL is in a domain that is in the same domain group as the domain to which the dialogue or optimizer belongs.

 Renaming a domain group